explosion/spacy-course/chapters/en/slides/chapter4_01_training-updating-models.md

 Notes: Let's look at an example for a specific component: the entity recognizer.

-The entity recognizer takes a document and predicts phrases and their labels.
+The entity recognizer takes a document and predicts phrases and their labels _in context_.
 This means that the training data needs to include texts, the entities they contain, and the entity labels.

 Entities can't overlap, so each token can only be part of one entity.

-Because the entity recognizer predicts entities _in context_, it also needs to be trained on entities _and_ their surrounding context.

 The easiest way to do this is to show the model a text and entity spans. spaCy can be updated from regular `Doc` objects with entities annotated as the